 Determination To Exercise

 Do you still have a gym membership you’re not using?
-If so, what’s stopping you from cancelling it and trying some of these frugal alternatives?
+If so, what’s stopping you from canceling it and trying some of these frugal alternatives?